PaulaR-05/Stats-preview-card-component/README.md

 ## Overview

-Here is my solution to the Interactive rating component ✨
+Here is my solution to the Stats preview card component ✨

 😊 Happy to hear any feedback and advice.
 Thanks!